bruceravel/demeter/documentation/Athena/analysis/peak.rst

    The peak fitting results tab.

-The :kbd:`Plot data and fit,light` button at the bottom of the results tab makes the same plot as the :kbd:`Plot sum,light` button on the main tab.
+The :button:`Plot data and fit,light` button at the bottom of the results tab makes the same plot as the :button:`Plot sum,light` button on the main tab.
 The plot can be modified to include traces for each individual line shape and for the residual of the fit by toggling the checkbuttons above the note tabs.

 The result of the fit can be saved to a column data file by clicking that button at the bottom of the results tab.
-(The same thing happens with the :kbd:`Save fit,light` button on the main tab.)
+(The same thing happens with the :button:`Save fit,light` button on the main tab.)
 The output file contains the fit results in the header and has columns of

 #. energy